sathomas/jsDataV.is/src/text/ch7/02-graph.md

 selection.enter().append("circle");
 ```

-For those of you that haven't seen <span class="smcp">D3</span>.js code before, that fragment surely looks very strange.
+If you haven't seen <span class="smcp">D3</span>.js code before, that fragment surely looks very strange.
 What are we trying to do by selecting `<circle>` elements before we've even created any?
 Won't the result just be empty?
 And if so, what's the point of the `data()` function that follows?
 To answer those questions, we have to understand how <span class="smcp">D3</span>.js differs from traditional JavaScript libraries like jQuery.
 In those libraries a selection represents elements of <span class="smcp">HTML</span> markup.
 With jQuery, `$("circle")` is nothing more than the `<circle>` elements in the page.
 With <span class="smcp">D3</span>.js, however, selections are more than just markup elements. <span class="lgcp">D3</span>.js selections can contain both markup _and_ data.

 <span class="lgcp">D3</span>.js puts markup elements and data objects together with the `data()` function.
 The object on which it operates (`svg.selectAll("circle")` above) supplies the elements, and its parameter (`nodes` above) provides the data.
 The first statement in the fragment, therefore, tells <span class="smcp">D3</span>.js that we want to match `<circle>` elements with nodes in our graph.
 We are, in effect, saying that we want one `<circle>` to represent each value in the `nodes` array.